Frequency (2000 film): Plot

 When Frank relates his experience, John realizes Frank's wallet has the Nightingale's fingerprints.
 John asks his father to hide the wallet somewhere in the house where John can find it 30 years later.
-Using the preserved fingerprints from the wallet, John identifies the Nightingale as Jack Shepard, a former NYPD detective.
+Using the preserved fingerprints from the wallet, John identifies the Nightingale as Jack Shepard, a former NYPD detective and a childhood neighbor of the first victim.

+In the original timeline, Shepard was a hospital patient under the care of Julia; when she left during her shift after learning of Frank's death, an inexperienced doctor accidentally administered a medication that caused a fatal allergic reaction.
+Because Frank survived, Julia was there to prevent the error, thereby saving the Nightingale's life—but allowing her to become a subsequent victim.

-In 1969, Frank's close friend (and John's future boss) detective Satch DeLeon arrests Frank on suspicion of murder; he resists, and the radio is knocked over and damaged.
-At the station, Frank attempts to prove his innocence to Satch by accurately predicting the course of the 1969 World Series, including the Game 5 shoe polish play.
-Frank escapes from the police station and breaks into Shepard's apartment, where he finds trophies from the murders.
-Shepard arrives and attacks Frank, who fends him off and, apparently, kills him after a foot chase.
-Satch, having realized that Frank was telling the truth, arrives at Shepard's apartment and finds the victims' jewelry, exonerating Frank.
+In 1969, Frank's close friend, and John's future boss, homicide detective Satch DeLeon comes to Frank's house to arrest him on suspicion of murder; he resists, and the radio is knocked over and damaged.

+At the station, Frank attempts to explain to a highly skeptical Satch that he got his information about the Nightingale from speaking to his grown-up son John over the radio.
+He proves his innocence to Satch by accurately predicting the course of the 1969 World Series Game 5, including the highly unusual shoe polish play.

+Escaping from the police station, Frank breaks into Shepard's apartment, where he finds trophies from the murders.
+Shepard arrives and attacks Frank, who fends him off and, apparently, kills him after a foot chase and plunge into the river, thus ensuring Julia's survival.
+Satch, having realized that Frank was telling the truth, goes to Shepard's apartment and finds the victims' jewelry, exonerating Frank.
+At the same time, the police search the river for Shepard's body but find nothing.

 Frank returns home and repairs the radio.
-While talking over the radio, Frank and John are each attacked by the 1969 and 1999 versions of Shepard.
-Frank blows off Shepard's hand with a shotgun and he flees.
-In 1999, as John fights off Shepard, the house changes rapidly around them.
-An elderly Frank appears and kills Shepard with the same shotgun.
-He and John tearfully embrace.
+While talking over the radio that night, Frank and John are each attacked by the 1969 and 1999 versions of Shepard.
+In 1969, Frank blows off Shepard's right hand with a shotgun and he flees.
+In 1999, as Shepard pulls a gun on John and prepares to fire, the house changes rapidly around them, and Shepard's hand disappears.
+At that point, a now mid-60s Frank appears in the doorway and kills Shepard with his shotgun.
+He and John tearfully embrace, the timelines now repaired.

-The film concludes with a softball game including John and his own little son, Samantha (now his wife and expecting a baby), Frank, Julia, Satch, and Gordo, who has become wealthy thanks to a stock tip fed to him in the past by John.
+The film concludes with a softball game including John and his own little son, his now-wife Samantha (expecting another baby), his healthy and happy gray-haired parents, Satch, and Gordo, who has now become wealthy thanks to a stock tip fed to him in the past by John—posing as a magical "Santa Claus"—advising six-year-old Gordo to remember the "magic word, Yahoo," which convinces him to invest in the internet company in his adulthood.